edwinm/Shadow-animation-jQuery-plugin/README.md

 License: MIT or GPL

-To get the jQuery plugins:
+To get the jQuery plugins, use one of:

 `git clone https://github.com/edwinm/Shadow-animation-jQuery-plugin.git`
+`npm install jquery-shadow-animation`
+`bower install jquery-shadow-animation`